How to Take DNG Photos with Open Camera on Android — Free, Open Source App

 DRO and HDR – 3 Dot Quick Menu

-Dynamic Range Optimisation will automatically optimise the light in your scene for the best overall result.
+Dynamic Optimisation will automatically optimise the light in your scene for the best overall result.
 HDR (high dynamic range) takes more than one photograph at different exposures and combines them into one photograph

 DRO is faster in Open Camera, though if you’ve enabled Camera2 API you’ll find HDR runs faster.
 Unlike some camera apps, with Open Camera the HDR feature is actually taking and combining three images rather than tone mapping a single photograph – you can even choose to save the three photos as well as the HDR merge.